- What you need to know first about dietary supplements

 In the 1990s there was a trend of “megadosing” antioxidants like vitamin C, beta carotene, and vitamin E. Even though no scientific studies have ever proven that large doses of vitamin C can prevent or cure colds, many people still think this is true.
-You may have heard claims about other benefits of taking large doses of certain vitamins.
-But using large doses of vitamins to fight disease in humans is not supported by the available scientific evidence so far.
+Even now, you may hear claims about other benefits of taking large doses of certain vitamins.
+But using large doses of vitamins to fight disease in humans is not supported by scientific evidence so far.

 In fact, large doses of some vitamins or minerals have been shown to be dangerous and even toxic.
-For example, too much vitamin C can interfere with the body’s ability to absorb copper, a metal that is needed by the body.
+For example, too much vitamin C can interfere with the body’s ability to absorb copper, a metal that’s needed by the body.
 Too much phosphorous can inhibit the body’s absorption of calcium.
-Large doses of vitamins A, D, and K are not eliminated quickly by the body and can reach toxic levels when too much is taken.
+The body cannot get rid of large doses of vitamins A, D, and K and these can reach toxic levels when too much is taken.

 The “Natural is safe” and “Natural is better” myths

-In today’s world, you will not find much support for the idea that a man-made or refined substance is better or safer than one sold in its unrefined, natural state.
+In today’s world, you won’t find much support for the idea that a man-made or refined substance is better or safer than one sold in its unrefined, natural state.
 But supplements that claim to be “all natural” are not always better or safer than refined or manufactured substances.

 Keep in mind that some of the most toxic substances in the world occur naturally.
 Poison mushrooms, for example, are completely natural but not safe or helpful to humans.
 Many plants in nature are toxic or deadly if taken internally.